 Seasonal activities in Buttermilk Falls State Park

-Anglers love the Finger Lakes Region and the fishing opportunities at Buttermilk Falls State Park can stand with the rest of them.
+Anglers love the Finger Lakes region, and the fishing opportunities at Buttermilk Falls State Park can stand with the rest of them.
 Buttermilk Creek and Lake Treman are well-known spots in the area for trout.
-Every year more than 1,000 brown trout are stocked in these waters, meaning they are relatively easy to catch.
-If you're lucky you might catch one that's over a foot long.
+Every year more than 1,000 brown trout are stocked in these waters, which offers over four miles of public creekside fishing.
+If you're lucky, you might catch a trout that's over a foot long!
 Whether you're fishing for tonight's dinner or just for fun, this state park is a great place for anglers of all ability levels.